Today (August 6, 2014): Areias Do Seixo, Portugal’s best kept secret.

 - Design: 10/10

 TIPS FOR FUTURE GUESTS & SAVE MONEY

-- Every room is different but all are equally beautiful.
+- Room tip: every room is different but all are equally beautiful.
 My advice (since there are only 14 of them): if you can get one, book it.

-- If privacy is a must, book one of the 3 more expensive rooms located on the first floor.
+- Room tip: if privacy is a must, book one of the 3 more expensive rooms located on the first floor.